 Pindul Cave is a rising star among destinations to visit in Jogjakarta.
 It is a recently popular destination, best known for offering a unique new way of cave exploration.
 For travelers looking for a break from Yogyakarta’s temples and monuments.
 Pindul Cave provides a closer-to-the-nature option.

 Located 7 km south of Wonosari, Gunung Kidul regency, it is around 3 hours drive from Jogjakarta.
-The cave spans 350 meters with width up to 5 meters.
+The cave spans 350 meters with a width up to 5 meters.
 An underground river flows underneath between the two caves opening.
 Pindul Cave is the home of the 4th largest stalactite in the world.

 The stalactite is so large that it needs five grown adults to surround it.
 Before becoming available as a tourist attraction, locals considered Pindul Cave sacred.
-The place has a mythical vibe surrounds it that few people dare to explore the inside.
+The place has a mythical vibe that surrounds it that few people dare to explore the inside.

 Locals whispers about ghosts and other supernatural beings dwelling the cave.
 The hard terrain also makes the cave difficult to explore without proper equipment.
 It remained largely unexplored for a long time.